Jurassic Park III: Locations

 The most challenging scene for Lantieri was the Spinosaurus attack on the plane, which was filmed on a soundstage.
-Lantieri's team built four plane props for the scene.
-The beginning of the scene depicts the crashed airplane in a tree, 15 ft above ground, before the plane later falls to the ground and is rolled around by the Spinosaurus.
+Lantieri's team built four plane props for the scene, which begins with the crashed plane in a tree, 15 ft above ground.
+The plane soon falls to the ground and is rolled around by the Spinosaurus.
 For the early portion of the sequence, Lantieri created a pneumatic gimbal disguised as a tree, with the plane placed on top.
-The gimbal had 100 horsepower and was powered by hydraulics and hoses.
-It allowed the plane to be shaken and tilted.
+The gimbal had 100 horsepower and was powered by hydraulics and hoses, allowing the plane to be shaken and tilted.
 The plane also had a breakaway cockpit area for a shot in which the Spinosaurus tears the front end off.

-A later portion of the attack scene required close collaboration with Winston's team, which created a full-scale Spinosaurus leg prop, controlled by puppeteers.
+A later portion of the attack scene required close collaboration between Lantieri and Stan Winston's puppeteer team, who oversaw control of a full-scale Spinosaurus leg prop.
 The leg, suspended in the air by two poles, was slammed down into one of the plane fuselage props for a series of shots.
 Another prop plane was rigged with a hydraulic machine, which crushed the fuselage from the inside, giving the impression that it was being crushed by the Spinosaurus.
 With another prop plane, the actors were filmed inside the fuselage as it is rolled around.
 The actors agreed to do their own stunts for the scene, which Macy compared to being inside a clothes dryer.
 Stunt people were only used for one shot during this scene.